activebiz/restaurants/README.md

 `npm run test`

-Note:
+Notes:
+- Swipe down to refresh the restaurant list
+- run `npm run lint:fix` to auto fix (as much as possible) lint errors
+- run `npm run coverage` to get code coverage
 - husky is used to enforce eslint during `git push`
-- run `npm run lint:fix` to auto fix (as much as possible) lint errors